ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-26-turboquant-jevons-paradox-memory-dip.md

 | Apr 6 | 8 PM ET | Extended US Strike Deadline on Iran | **HIGH** |
 | Apr 23–25 | | ICLR 2026 — TurboQuant Open-Source Release Expected | **HIGH** |

 *Tomorrow is the most important trading day since FOMC: Core PCE at 8:30 AM tells us whether the inflation story is getting better or worse.
 If hot (>0.35% MoM), the Fed is vindicated and rate cuts are dead for 2026.
 If cool (<0.25%), there's a path back to 2 cuts and risk assets rip.
-Simultaneously, Pakistan could announce face-to-face Islamabad talks — the first direct diplomatic contact of the war.*
+Simultaneously, Pakistan could announce face-to-face Islamabad talks, the first direct diplomatic contact of the war.*

 ## Bottom Line